 - Structural abnormalities (e.g. reflux nephropathy, renal dysgenesis, medullary sponge kidney)

-- A genetic diagnosis of kidney disease (e.g. known to be have a disease such as polycystic kidney disease)
+- A known diagnosis of a genetic kidney disease (e.g. polycystic kidney disease)

 - Abnormalities detected by examination of renal histology